 This plum almond cake is an Italian classic.
 While we’ve got nothing against homey, which is what author Domenica Marchetti dubs this dessert, we think this lovely little looker of a cake has a little haute going on, too.
 She prefers how this simple cake “celebrates September, when farmers’ markets are overflowing with small, dark Italian plums,” but quite frankly, we keep this recipe handy all summer long and make it with whatever variety of plums we happen to find.
 Just wait’ll you taste the delicate-crumbed cake interspersed with pockets of plums, which turn jammy as they bake.
 We’re a little wobbly in the knees just thinking about it.
-This recipe has been updated.
 Originally published July 20, 2012.–Renee Schettler Rossi

-Plum Almond Cake Recipe
+Plum Almond Cake

 - Quick Glance